-- Creating a good rapport is important.
-Greet your interviewer(s) by name, with a smile and a firm hand shake.
-Throughout the interview maintain eye contact with your interviewer(s), watch your posture and let your personality shine through.
+- Create a good rapport – Greet your interviewer(s) by name, with a smile and a firm handshake.
+Throughout the interview maintain eye contact, watch your posture and let your personality shine through.

-- do not waffle or avoid difficult questions.
+- Don’t waffle – or avoid difficult questions.
 When you are asked questions, remember that this is an opportunity to sell yourself.
 Try not to give “yes” or “no” replies.
 Know your CV – Dates etc.

-- Remember to ask the questions you prepared before the interview.
+- Remember to ask questions – Make sure you have prepared a number of questions before the interview.
 If the interview is not going well, do not be put off, some interviewers use this as a test!

-- Do not ask about salary, holidays or benefits at first interview stage.
+- Don’t ask about – salary, holidays or benefits at the first interview stage.